gost/docs/gost_configuration.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;host: localhost (host of the MQTT broker)<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;port: 1883 (port of the MQTT broker)<br />

-## Environment variables
+##  GOST server configuration using environment variables
-The config.yaml parameters can be overruled with the following environment variables
+The config.yaml parameters can be overruled with the following environment variables, check default config.yaml above for the variable descriptions.

 **server**
 GOST_SERVER_NAME